2012 International Photography Contest Winners Announced

-Congratulations to the TOP THREE WINNERS of the 2011 We Share Foundation International Photography Contest.
-Two former White House photographers served as judges: Joyce Boghosian and Jodie Steck.
-Each winning club chose one of our Hand-in-Hand World Service projects to receive their prize money.
+Congratulations to the TOP THREE WINNERS of the 2012 We Share Foundation International Photography Contest.
+A former White House photographer served as judge—Joyce Boghosian.
+Each winning club chose one of Quota’s Hand-in-Hand World Service projects to receive their prize money.

 We Share Foundation Programs